What a summer it’s been.

 A highly successful end-of-season awards night saw the club’s youngsters rewarded for their achievements this season.

 Surrey Advertiser best cricketer: Freddie Geffen (U16); Fielder: Jared Robinson.
 (U15 – five catches and a run out v Bank of England); Bowler: Aman Ashfaque (U15).
 Batsmen (U14): Will Ayton and Ben Garrett – unbroken stand of 295 v Spencer, scoring 144no and 121no respectively).
 Best spinner: Shoaib Bashir (U14).
-Senior wicketkeeper: Ben Garrett (U14); Junior keeper: Max Towers (U12); Newcomer-of-the-year: Dylan Lawson (U15); Most improved player: Mia Gandhi (U10); Best senior colts all-rounder: Stefan van Biljon (U13); Junior colts all-rounder: Adam Thomas (U12).
+Senior wicketkeeper: Ben Garrett (U14); Junior keeper: Max Towers (U12); Newcomer-of-the-year: Dylan Lawson (U15); Most improved player: Mia Gandhi (U10); Best senior Juniors all-rounder: Stefan van Biljon (U13); Junior all-rounder: Adam Thomas (U12).
 Pairs: Lorenzo Valducci & Nav Dubey (U9).

 Age group awards – U8 coach’s award: Archie O’Donnell; U9 batsman: Navashen Dubey; Bowler: Ollie Gooding: Coach’s: Soham Datta; Player-of-the-year: Alex Styche-Patel.
 U10 batsman: Alex Jourdan; Bowler: Jonny Habgood; Coach’s: Luke Tearle.
 U11 batsman: Gian Smith; Bowler: Henry Callanan; Coach’s: Harrison Way.
 U12 Batting: Jacob Audle; Bowling: Kieran Finnegan; Coach’s: Cameron Sim.
 Clubman: Matthew Turner; Catcher: Dulain Jayakody; Newcomer: Niko Dahl; Playing up: Freddy Scott Gall.
 U13 batting: Matthew Bennett; Bowling: Lucas Kher; Coach’s: Dan Hitchcox; Fielder: George Brew; Newcomer: Stefan van Biljon.
 U14 batting: Ben Garrett; Bowling: Shoaib Bashir; Coach’s: George Negus.
 U15 batsman: Henry Turrell; Bowler: Aman Ashfaque; Coach’s: Harry James; Champagne moment: Lewis Hill making a century.